 Expanding your business online has more benefits than simply allowing you to stay afloat.
-Not only will you be selling lots of products, but also possibly selling to new customers.
-This expands your customer base and might also create a positive, lasting impression on buyers who know you’ll be there for them, no matter what.
+You can continue to sell lots of products but also reach new customers.
+This expands your customer base and can also create a positive, lasting impression on buyers who know you’ll be there for them, no matter what.

-In their survey, the ISM also found that 53% of respondents were having trouble communicating with their overseas supply chains.
-As a result, they are unable to place imperative orders, understand lead times, or make proactive decisions to get parts and products where they need to go.
-And in times like these, a reactive supply chain simply isn’t enough to stay ahead.
+In a 2020 report from the Industry of Supply Management, 53% of companies struggling with supply chain disruptions were also having trouble communicating with their overseas supply chains.
+As a result, they were unable to place imperative orders, understand lead times or make proactive decisions to get parts and products where they needed to go.
+In some cases, a reactive supply chain simply isn’t enough to stay ahead.

 It takes a lot of planning, assessment, and dedication to achieve the crisis management expertise that your business needs to survive future supply chain disruptions.
 No business will be perfect in every emergency, but your ability to respond quickly and strategically will play a critical role in how you fare.

-The good news is that it’s never too late to start developing new strategies, even right now as you adjust to the current crisis.
-Cloud solutions like TrueCommerce Foundry can be implemented in just a few weeks, and can help you sell your products in new channels, connect with your suppliers and even bring on new partners as you expand.
-With the right technology and guidance, you can not only “catch up” to the competition, but quickly outpace them!
+The good news is that it’s never too late to start developing new strategies to manage the unexpected.
+You can implement cloud solutions like TrueCommerce Foundry rapidly, which can help you sell your products in new channels, connect with your suppliers and even bring on new partners as you expand.
+With the right technology and guidance, you can catch up to the competition and quickly outpace them!

-To effectively handle supply-chain distress, planning must be done well in advance and across all levels of your organization.
+To effectively handle supply chain disruptions, planning must be done well in advance and across all levels of your organization.
 This includes ensuring your inventory levels are managed appropriately, outlining what supplies, personnel, and additional resources are needed for each type of emergency and how the aforementioned will be deployed and adjusted in response to supply chain disruptions.

-To all those whose businesses have been impacted by the COVID-19 pandemic, TrueCommerce is here for you.
+To all those whose businesses are experiencing the effects of disrupted supply chains, TrueCommerce is here for you.
 If you have questions about managing your supply chain or expanding your sales channels, reach out to see how we can help.